icekidtech/job_board_website/README.md

 ## Features

 - **User Authentication**: Secure registration and login system with role-based access for job seekers and employers
-- **User Management**: Role-based authentication with session management and password security
+- **Automatic Dashboard Access**: Users are automatically redirected to their appropriate dashboard upon login based on their role
 - **Job Postings**: Create, update, and manage job listings
+- **Job Search**: Keyword-based search functionality to find jobs by title, description, company, or location
 - **Application System**: Apply for jobs and track application status
 - **Database Models**: Well-structured SQLAlchemy models for users, jobs, and applications
 - **Modern UI**: Responsive design with Bootstrap 5, animations, and interactive components
-- **Enhanced UX**: Real-time form validation, loading states, and smooth animations
+- **Enhanced UX**: Real-time form validation, loading states, smooth animations, and seamless dashboard access

 ## Admin Management System